 Ramshorn snails are one of the most peaceful creatures considering how they relate with other tank mates.
 They are never aggressive and the only way it defends itself from others is when it retreats into its shell.
 They lack operculum like their Gold Inca snail counterparts who are able to seal their shells after retreating from a possible attack.
 Occupying a Ramshorn snail tank with other peaceful neighbors like Otocinclus and Cory catfish is always a brilliant option.

-Whatever you do, don’t put them together with aggressive fish like Goldfish, Cichlids or any type of fish that is likely to cause harm to them.
-Other fishes that should not be used as tank mates include aquarium Crayfish, Tangerine lobsters and a few others.
+Whatever you do, don’t put them together with aggressive fish like Goldfish, Cichlids, or any type of fish that is likely to cause harm to them.
+Other fishes that should not be used as tank mates include aquarium Crayfish (even Dwarf Mexican crayfish), Tangerine lobsters, and a few others.
 Ramshorn snails are basically slow in their movement, so they won’t probably stay long when you put them close to such aggressive aquatic creatures.

 - They eat any uneaten food so I never have to stress about overfeeding.

-- They eat dead plant so your tank will always look great.
+- They eat dead plants so your tank will always look great.

-- Ramshorn snails are great algae eater.
+- Ramshorn snails are great algae eaters.
 Your tank will look even better and cleaner.

 - Their poop is very beneficial to shrimp.